treilik/bubblesgum/README.md

 ## boxer 🥊 - compose bubbles into boxes 📦

 To layout the bubbles with boxer, one would construct a layout-tree 🌲.
-Each node holds a arbitraly amout of children as well as the orientation of them (Horizonal/Vertical).
+Each node holds a arbitrary amount of children as well as the orientation of them (Horizontal/Vertical).
-The Leaves are responsible for the focus, the box arround the content and hold the content(-bubbles) it self.
+The Leaves are responsible for the focus, the box around the content and hold the content(-bubbles) it self.

 ```
 ╭l1────────────────────╮╭l2────────╮╭l3────────╮